antvis/G/packages/g-plugin-rough-svg-renderer/README.md

 ### Text & Image

-Text & Image should be the same in `g-plugin-canvas-renderer`.
+Text & Image should be the same in `canvas-renderer`.

 ### Picking